Kamran-Afzali/Kamran-Afzali.github.io/_posts/Responsible_AI.md

 + Second, require effective safety brakes for AI systems that control critical infrastructure.
 + Third, develop a broad legal and regulatory framework based on the technology architecture for AI.
 + Fourth, promote transparency and ensure academic and nonprofit access to AI.
 + Fifth, pursue new public-private partnerships to use AI as an effective tool to address the inevitable societal challenges that come with new technology.

-Below is he list of some additional tenets of responsible AI
+Below is he list of some additional tenets of responsible AI:

 + **Comprehensiveness** – comprehensive AI has clearly defined testing and governance criteria to prevent machine learning from being hacked easily.
 + **Efficient** AI is able to run continually and respond quickly to changes in the operational environment.
 + **Fairness**: AI systems should be designed and implemented to be fair to all individuals and groups, regardless of their race, gender, religion, or any other characteristic.